 The pears will thicken a bit as they cool creating a rich, creamy consistency.

-For this recipe, I like Bosc, and green or red D’Anjou pears because they stand up to heat and hold their shape.
+For this recipe, I use Bosc, and green or red D’Anjou pears because they stand up to heat and hold their shape.
 Be sure to choose firm, ripe pears.
 Avoid Bartlett pears for cooking and enjoy them raw.
 They tend to turn to mush when heated.

 Dollop warm stewed pears on all the breakfast things!
 Here are a few ideas: